Hard Rock Hotel and Casino: Background

-Hard Rock purchase by Seminole Tribe (2007-2013)
+2007–2013: Seminole Tribe of Florida

-Hard Rock International formed when on December 7, 2006, the Rank Group sold its Hard Rock business to the Seminole Tribe of Florida for $965 million, including 124 Hard Rock Cafes, four Hard Rock Hotels, two Hard Rock Hotel and Casino Hotels, two Hard Rock Live! concert venues, and stakes in three unbranded hotels.
+Hard Rock International was formed when on December 7, 2006, The Rank Group sold Hard Rock Cafe International to the Seminole Tribe of Florida for $965 million, including 124 Hard Rock Cafes, four Hard Rock Hotels, two Hard Rock Hotel and Casino resorts, two Hard Rock Live concert venues, and stakes in three unbranded hotels.
 Hard Rock Hotel and Casino operates as a Hard Rock International division.

-In 2007, the Seminole Tribe of Florida owned and operated all units except the Sioux City, Tulsa, Biloxi, and Vancouver properties.
 In 2004, Hard Rock International and Sol Melia Hotels and Resorts launched Lifestar Hoteles España SL, a joint venture that intended to manage Europe's first Hard Rock Hotel in Madrid, but it was never opened as a Hard Rock property upon the dissolution of the joint venture in 2007.
-The other joint venture hotels in 2007 were in Chicago, New York, and San Diego (the San Diego property includes Hard Rock condominiums).
+The other joint venture hotels in 2007 were in Chicago (in the Carbide & Carbon Building), New York, and San Diego (the San Diego property includes Hard Rock condominiums).
+In 2007, the Seminole Tribe of Florida owned and operated all units except the Sioux City, Tulsa, Biloxi, and Las Vegas properties.
 Hard Rock also operated hotels and resorts in Orlando, Florida (a joint venture with Loews Hotels); Bali, Indonesia; and Pattaya, Thailand, (a joint venture with Ong Beng Seng/Hotel Properties Limited).
 Hard Rock International continued to expand internationally (including hotels, casinos, resorts, and condominiums) through several joint ventures (Becker Ventures, Ong Beng Seng/Hotel Properties Limited and Loews Hotels), including hotels in Chicago, Bali, Orlando, Penang, San Diego, Singapore, and planned openings in Abu Dhabi, Cancun, Dubai, Hungary, Panama, Punta Cana and Puerto Vallarta, as well as hotel-casinos in Hollywood, Florida; Tampa, Florida; Las Vegas, Nevada; and Catoosa, Oklahoma, just northeast of Tulsa.

-The Hard Rock Casino in Biloxi, MS is owned by Twin River Management Group, Inc.
+The Hard Rock Casino in Biloxi, MS is owned and managed by Bally's Corporation.
 Opened on January 20, 2010, in Singapore at Sentosa, the Hard Rock Hotel at Resorts World Sentosa is owned by the Genting Group.
+On November 1, 2010, Hard Rock International unveiled its first all-inclusive resort known as Hard Rock Hotel & Casino Punta Cana.